Intro to Body-Oriented Therapy: Part 1 Why Do We Need It?

 Since the field of psychotherapy was first invented, most therapy approaches have been "top-down" meaning that they primarily address the mind.
 Top-down therapies seek to change thoughts and cognitive patterns as a means to heal painful emotions, trauma, and unhelpful patterns.
 It is only relatively recently that some folks in the western therapy field began to wake up to the need for more "bottom-up" approaches.
 Bottom-up therapy engages the body as an access point to healing rather than the mind.
 Even though this is a fairly recent development in western psychology, many eastern cultures have been doing this for thousands of years with practices like yoga, qigong, and ayurveda.

 I believe that we as therapists need to use both top-down and bottom-up pathways in order to fully process and transform that which needs to be healed.
 That said, as a society we are generally overbalanced in the direction of mind and intellect.
 Many of us are fused with our minds but estranged from the wisdom of our bodies.
-For this reason, I (and most other body-oriented therapists) tend to emphasize the bottom-up stuff a bit more, just to even out the scales!
+For this reason, I (and many other body-oriented therapists) tend to emphasize the bottom-up stuff a bit more.

 So why do we need body-oriented or "bottom-up" therapy?

 Your mind, heart, body, and spirit are profoundly and beautifully intertwined.
-Let's say a young man has a deeply held, ingrained belief that he's "not good enough."
+Let's say someone has a deeply held, ingrained belief that he's "not good enough."
 This belief might show up in his mind in the form of thoughts like "I'm not as productive as I should be" or "all my friends are more successful than I am."
 The same belief might show up on his heart through emotions of shame, grief, or anxiety.
 It might show up in his body as a slouched, defeated posture or a sensation of heavy immobility upon waking up in the morning.
-(I'm not going to speak on the spirit because I don't believe that's something I can define for anyone else.)

 The natural next question is: where did this belief come from?
 If prompted, this man could probably recall some times when he was made to feel "not good enough."
 Maybe he has childhood memories of his parents scolding him for getting less than perfect grades, or memories of being teased by other kids on the playground.
 Now there is a ton of therapuetic value that can come from talking about these memories and his related thoughts and feelings, but it probably won't get to the entire root of the issue.
 In fact, I believe that these memories are only the tip of the iceberg.